omroali/Pothole-Reporting-Robot/README.md

 If zsh is installed on your system, this can be started by making sure it is executable and simply running the script
 ```
-chmod +x run_workspace.sh
+chmod +x run_pothole_detector.sh
-./run_workspace.sh
+./run_pothole_detector.sh
 ```
 Otherwise use the bash variant
 ```
-chmod +x run_workspace_bash.sh
+chmod +x run_pothole_detector_bash.sh
-./run_workspace_bash.sh
+./run_pothole_detector_bash.sh
 ```

 Now enjoy as the potholes are being detected.
-Once this is complete, navigate to the `Pothole-Reporting-Robot/ros2_ws/summary_reports` directory to see the output of the detection.
+Once this is complete, navigate to the directory `Pothole-Reporting-Robot/ros2_ws/summary_reports` to see the output of the detection.